Wide-Angle Lens Adapter

 This adapter is intended for legal surveillance work and intelligence gathering only.

 HinesLab is actively seeking licensees to commercialize this technology.
-This is not a product being offered for sale to end users.
 Please contact Steve Hines at: